jasoncalalang/cspb-registrar-api/README.md

 variables → Actions**:

 - `DOCKER_USERNAME` – your Docker Hub username
-- `DOCKER_PASSWORD` – a Docker Hub access token or password
+- `DOCKERHUB_TOKEN` – a Docker Hub access token

+The workflow logs in using `docker/login-action@v3` and these two secrets.